 More on Ensemble Forecasting: Spaghetti Plots

-To illustrate our point, check out the 24-hour GFS ensemble forecast (below) for the 5760-meter 500-mb height line (21 different members in blue) and 5940-meter 500-mb height line (21 different members in red) over Europe from the 00Z run on August 6, 2009.
-During summer, a 500-mb height of 5760 meters typically marks the southern edge of the relatively "strong" 500-mb westerlies, while heights above 5940 meters typically correspond to hot weather.
+To illustrate our point, check out the 24-hour GFS ensemble forecast (below) for the 5760-meter 500-mb height line (21 different members in blue) and 5940-meter 500-mb height line (21 different members in red) over Europe from the 00 UTC run on August 6, 2009.
+During summer, a 500-mb height of 5760 meters typically marks the southern edge of the relatively fast" 500-mb westerlies, while heights above 5940 meters typically correspond to hot weather.
 On the ensemble forecast below, the more northern green contour represents the average position of the 5760-meter height at that time of year, while the more southern green contour marks the average position of the 5940-meter height line.
 Having the climatological positions of these heights helps meteorologists to gauge whether heights are forecast to be above or below average at this time of year.

 Given that this is only a 24-hour forecast, it's not surprising that there was a high degree of confidence with the predicted position of the 5760-meter height line (and the general 500-mb pattern) over Europe (the blue lines are pretty much in agreement).
 With a ridge over Scandinavia and much of central Europe, for example, a pattern of generally warmer-than-average, dry weather seemed likely over the region at the forecast time.
 There was a bit more uncertainty associated with the closed 5940-meter contour over northern Africa, but any slight shift in the position of this rather stagnant 500-mb high would not have much impact on the weather pattern over northern Africa; it was going to be hot no matter what!